 - authors need to comply with the open-access policies of their research funders

-- authors need to comply with the HEFCE policy for the Research Excellence Framework (REF)
+- authors need to comply with the Research England (formerly HEFCE) policy for the Research Excellence Framework (REF)

 - All authors should deposit a version of the full text of their works, including PhD theses, in the UWE Bristol Research Repository, along with supporting metadata describing their research.